-LOANS LIKST DISBO OKSED ON OK ALTEK LOAN TYPE BORROWER TYPE 7/1/2021 AND BEFORE 7/1/2022 7/1/2022 AND BEFORE 7/1/2023 Direct Subsidized/ Unsubsidized Loans Undergraduate 3.73% 4.99% Direct Parent PLUS Undergraduate 6.28% 7.54% PRIVATE LOAN TYPE OF AID: Loan: must be repaid with interest DESCRIPTION: A number of private outside entities Unlike federal loans, the terms of priva are determined by your credit history, The interest rates for private educatic Prime or the LIBOR as a base and add te loans are set by the individual I your debt-to-income ratio and the anal loans are variable and are mo enders.
-The interest rate and fees nat of your co-signer, if necessary. ost often based on a range using
+LOAN TYPE BORROWER TYPE 7/1/2021 AND BEFORE 7/1/2022 7/1/2022 AND BEFORE 7/1/2023 Direct Subsidized/ Unsubsidized Loans Undergraduate 3.73% 4.99% Direct Parent PLUS Undergraduate 6.28% 7.54% PRIVATE LOAN

+TYPE OF AID: Loan: must be repaid with interest DESCRIPTION: A number of private outside entities offer students alternative sources for financing their education.
+Unlike federal loans, the terms of private loans are set by the individual lenders.
+The interest rate and fees are determined by your credit history, your debt-to-income ratio and that of your co-signer, if necessary.
+The interest rates for private educational loans are variable and are most often based on a range using Prime or the LIBOR as a base and add an additional percentage based on the borrower's credit.
+ELIGIBILITY: Based on unmet need and borrower's credit